 What is the shelf life of Dynamic Tape?

 The Dynamic Tape isn't sticking that well.
 What should I do?

 Dynamic Tape has much stronger resistance and recoil than other products, therefore the application is very different.
-If you are not achieving long wear times make sure that you are applying the tape correctly by watch the video Safe Application and Removal of Dynamic Tape Next, determine if there are any other factors confounding application including dry/flakey skin, lotions, hair, wet/sweaty skin, high humidity.
+If you are not achieving long wear times make sure that you are applying the tape correctly by watching the video: Safe Application and Removal of Dynamic Tape.
+Next, determine if there are any other factors confounding application including dry/flakey skin, lotions, hair, wet/sweaty skin, high humidity.
 Dynamic Tape should be stored in a cool, dry environment.
 Leaving the tape in a hot trunk or baking out in the sun for days can potentially affect its ability to stick to the skin.
-Common mistakes include, applying over lotion or oil, not using large anchor points, not holding the anchor point down as tension is applied, over stretching the tape, applying in a lengthened position like a kinesiology tape, not pressing and holding the tape for 60 seconds, excessive overlapping of tape and starting one piece of tape on another.
+Common mistakes include applying over lotion or oil, not using large anchor points, not holding the anchor point down as tension is applied, over-stretching the tape, applying in a lengthened position like a kinesiology tape, not pressing and holding the tape for 60 seconds, excessive overlapping of tape and starting one piece of tape on another.

 Will Dynamic Tape make me a better athlete?